 Adopting eCall and NAP objects and views according to Table below

-Rework eCall
+Rework eCall, Mention Communication view as example

+Naming convention for fata flows, checked by peter, and adapted in eCall and Nap

 Complete all views for reference architectures: see table below

-Completed links between defined and used elements in reference architectures have to be included in published version
+Completed links between defined and used elements in reference architectures have to be included in published version of the reference architectures.

+Create an “example report” (ref. architecture) for cross checking of content before publishing.
+(Mert, Peter make a proposal )